-- 7. Place the driver into the machined recess.
+- 7. Place the driver into the machined recess. - 8.
+Replace the screws, tightening them to 30 inch/pounds of torque.

 Note: The bolts used to attach the drivers to the baffle are tightened at the factory using a digital torque wrench.
 The recommended torque for the allen-head bolts for each of the drivers is 35 inch-lb.
-The Maximum bolt torque is 37 inchlb.
+The Maximum bolt torque is 37 inch-lb.